xaiki/kalite-app/README.md

 the KA Lite server ([source code here](https://github.com/endlessm/ka-lite-source)) which can be either manually started or automatically started via systemd's socket-activation, which is the ideal scenario and the one used in Endless (requires [integration with the OS](https://github.com/endlessm/eos-kalite-system-helper)).

+## License

+eos-kalite-app is Copyright (C) 2016 Endless Mobile, Inc. and is licensed under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+See the COPYING file for the full version of the GNU GPLv2 license